 Our main product is the Lunette Menstrual Cup.
-Lunette Menstrual Cup is a bell-shaped object made of medical grade silicone, inserted in to the vagina to collect (instead of absorbing) menstrual blood.
+Lunette Menstrual Cup is a bell-shaped object made of medical grade silicone, inserted into the vagina to collect (instead of absorbing) menstrual blood.
 Menstrual cup is a waste-free innovation, which lasts for years thanks to the durability of the high-quality silicone.
 The minimal amount of solid waste produced is a significant advantage over disposable products.
 Only a small amount of water is required for cleaning the cup, which reduces the burden of menstrual health management on the water infrastructure.
-Our high quality Lunette Menstrual Cups are BPA and latex free, and safe to use.
-Lunette Menstrual Cup is registered with the Vegan Society and carries the Finnish Keyflag Emblem and Design from Finland certifications.
+Our high-quality Lunette Menstrual Cups are BPA and latex free, and safe to use.
+Lunette Menstrual Cup is registered with the Vegan Society, has been awarded the coveted Key Flag Emblem and has the 'Design from Finland' certification.
 Menstrual cups have become a mainstream product, an economic, ecological and safe menstrual care option.